 I am already mourning the conclusion of the trek.

 My nature photography stepped up its game.

 6:30pm -Winay Wayna

 I’ve enjoyed that camaraderie of the third day.
 I trekked with my good friend, Anna, and my new friend, Rebecca.
 When the silence got to be too much, we filled it with ourselves, expanding like foam to take up the available space.

 They led a conversation about engagements, marriage and children.
 These are topics upon which I’ve thought but have given no expectations.
-I look at my life and wonder where the crack started.
+Having given up my apartment in Chicago and, with it, my “normal” life, I don’t have much cemented in my life except the desire to keep on traveling.
+I look at my life as it is now and wonder where the crack started.
 My parents think I was violently attacked or raped, but I wasn’t.
 Even I can’t follow the crack in my life to the moment it started.
-At some point, I subtly decided that the life I had been planning for myself wasn’t the life I wanted after all.
+At some point, I simply decided that the life I had been planning for myself wasn’t the life I wanted after all.
 Asking me how I came to such a decision is as simple and difficult as asking what happens in the brain when we first awake.

 I don’t know why I chose this.
-One step after another led me here.
+One step after another, I guess.
 There was not grand plan, no map.

 And how do I explain that to anyone?
 To Rebecca who I just met and to Anna who I’ve known for 6 years?
 I can barely flesh out my thoughts within myself, in a language that exceeds speech.

 So yes, I want a partner.
 Yes, I want kids.
 But I am no longer bold enough to image all the ways I want it to happen.
 Step after step will get me there, wherever there is, just like step after step is getting me to Machu Picchu.